buildbuddy-io/buildbuddy/docs/secrets.md

 For secrets that have a short Time To Live (TTL), BuildBuddy supports setting environment variables via special headers passed at the Bazel command line.
+Using `env-overrides` is more secure than setting environment variables with Bazel, as it prevents the secrets from being stored in the remote cache.

 ```bash
 # For simple secrets